What is conventional wisdom?

 Timing Is Everything: Strategic Buying and Selling

 Effective investment timing involves recognizing when market prices deviate significantly from intrinsic values.
 Technical analysis can help identify these moments.
 For example, the price-to-earnings (P/E) ratio can indicate whether a stock is over or undervalued compared to its historical average or industry peers.
-During the dot-com bubble, some companies had P/E ratios in the hundreds or even thousands, signaling extreme overvaluation.
+During the dot-com bubble, some companies had P/E ratios in the hundreds or even thousands, signalling extreme overvaluation.

 Strategic buying during market crashes requires the courage to act against prevailing pessimism.
 In March 2009, the S&P 500 reached a 12-year low at the height of the financial crisis.
 Investors who recognized the market was oversold and bought at this point benefited from one of the longest bull markets in history, as the index more than quadrupled over the next decade.